Grantham Research Institute on Climate Change and the Environment

 The Grantham Research Institute on Climate Change and the Environment is a research institute at the London School of Economics and Political Science founded in May 2008.

+Description

 The centre is a partner of the Grantham Institute for Climate Change at Imperial College and acts as an umbrella body for LSE's overall research contributions to the field of climate change and its impact on the environment.
 Furthermore, the institute oversees the activities of the Centre for Climate Change Economics and Policy (CCCEP), a partnership between LSE and the University of Leeds.

-The institute is currently chaired by Lord Nicholas Stern of Brentford, former Chief Economist of the World Bank and author of the widely known Stern Review.
+The institute is chaired by Lord Nicholas Stern of Brentford, former Chief Economist of the World Bank and author of the widely known Stern Review.
 Bob Ward is the policy and communications director.

 History

 Both Grantham research centres are sponsored through the Grantham Foundation for the Protection of the Environment, established by Hannelore and Jeremy Grantham in 1997.
 The combined investments totalling approximately £24 million is recognised as one of the largest private contributions to climate change research.
 CCCEP is funded independently by the ESRC.

 In September 2015, the institute hosted an Open Energy Modelling Initiative workshop.

 In October 2021, the institute published a working paper by Nicholas Stern stating that economists had grossly undervalued young lives.